VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/07 Array/07 Exercises/L1-01-Numbers-Divisble-By-3/01 Problem Statement.md

 By default declare a variable as "myRandomNumbers" with integer array value

-In the list of given numbers get all that when divided by 3 returns 0 (multiples of 3) and save it in a new array "myResult"
+In the list of given numbers get all that when divided by 3 returns 0 as remiander (numbers that are multiples of 3) and save it in a new array "myResult"

 Print the myResult array